MaggiePeterson/OpenVideo/README.md

-# **OpenVideo for Vision Processing**
+# **OpenVideo for FRC Vision Processing**

 This library uses OpenCV and LIBUVC to open a usb connected camera, lowers its exposure, and returns the camera stream.
+FRC Vision targets use retroreflective tape, which reflects light in the direction it came from.
+A camera's exposure determines how much light is let in.
+By lowering the exposure on this camera, the vision targets in the image are more visible.

 ## **Documentation**